JM89/crash-courses/CrashCourse-API/Lesson3/README.md

 # Lesson 3: Storing data in a relational database and Data Access Layer

-In the previous lesson, we created a BlogPost API controller to read, create, update and delete blog posts from a list stored in-memory.
+In the previous lesson, we created a BlogPost API controller to read, create, update and delete blog posts from a list stored in memory.
 When the application stops, the in-memory list is wiped out.
 Our next lesson focus on persisting the blog post into a database.

-When choosing a data storage for an API, two main data models are considered at least: RDBMS (Relational Database Management System) or NoSQL.
+When choosing a data storage solution for an API, two main data models are considered at least: RDBMS (Relational Database Management System) or NoSQL.
 Both models have their pros and cons and are very much in use.
-Relational DB brings interesting concepts to learn so the Blog Post API will store its data in a RDBMS.
+Relational DB brings interesting concepts to learn so the Blog Post API will store its data in a relational database.
 Nonetheless, we will isolate the code accessing the data storage into separated classes/interfaces, so it can be replaced without affecting the web controllers if we change our mind.
 These classes/interfaces are responsible for interacting with a database and are forming the Data Access Layer (DAL).

 To simulate a database server, we will use a docker image of SQL Server.
 The base image is extended to include the initial SQL scripts.
 We define a `docker-compose.yml` file to define and run the container.
-Docker, as well as SQL Server, can be the topics of separated courses so we won't go into much details here.
+Docker, as well as SQL Server, can be the topics of separated courses so we won't go into many details here.

 **Step 1**: Start your local DB server